Beyond the delta method: Formal manipulation of expansions

 \section{Formal manipulation of expansions}

-In Theorem~\ref{thm:1} and \ref{thm:1:analytic}, the expansion of the root $\theta(s)$ to $F(s,\theta(s))=0$ is performed in term of $\varphi(s)$ with $s$-dependent coefficients.
+In Theorems~\ref{thm:1} and \ref{thm:1:analytic}, the expansion of the root $\theta(s)$ to $F(s,\theta(s))=0$ is performed in term of $\varphi(s)$ with $s$-dependent coefficients.
 This implies a lack of uniqueness in the expansion.
 To enforce uniqueness, we identify the coefficients by transforming series to formal ones.
-Although natural, this choice is arbitrary and \textquote{righteous}\footnote{As pointed out in \cite{1803.09455} regarding homogenization theory, a \textquote{criminal path} leads to other ways to compute effective coefficients.}.
+Although natural, this choice is arbitrary and \textquote{righteous}\footnote{As pointed out in \cite{Allaire2022} regarding homogenization theory, a \textquote{criminal path} leads to other ways to compute effective coefficients.}.

 The main idea is to decouple the scale ($s$, playing the role of sample size) and the rate ($\varphi(s)$), considering the latter as a variable.
 In Section~\ref{sec:dummy} we introduce the necessary operators to decouple and re-couple: dummization and evaluation.
 Next, in Section~\ref{sec:TFDB} we recall Faà di Bruno and Taylor formulae and show how dummization and evaluation behave in Taylor expansion of composition of functions.
 In Section~\ref{sec:construction}, we propose a definition of sequences that satisfy Eq.~\eqref{eq:rs:s}.
 We call them $(\bbeta,p)$-related sequences.
 We provide a different presentation in Section~\ref{sec:scramble}.
-Next we show that there exists a unique $(\bbeta,p)$-related sequence when $\bbeta$ is $\bbeta^{\upflat}$ and~$\bbeta^{\zig}$ and we provide a recursive formula for it in Sections~\ref{sec:zigzag}-\ref{sec:upflat}.
-In the \textquote{up-flat} case, we provide different characterizations of the $(\bbeta^{\upflat},p)$-related sequence (see Lemma~\ref{lem:upflat} and Lemma~\ref{lem:composition:p}) that we propose also in the context of Theorem~\ref{thm:1} in Section~\ref{sec:seq:appl}.
+Next we show that there exists a unique $(\bbeta,p)$-related sequence when $\bbeta$ is $\bbeta^{\upflat}$ and~$\bbeta^{\zig}$ and we provide the proof of the recursive formulas~\eqref{eq:upflat:eval}-\eqref{eq:zig:eval} in Sections~\ref{sec:zigzag}-\ref{sec:upflat}.
+In the \textquote{up-flat} case, we provide different characterizations of the $(\bbeta^{\upflat},p)$-related sequence (see Lemmas~\ref{lem:upflat} and~\ref{lem:composition:p}) that we propose also in the context of Theorem~\ref{thm:1} in Section~\ref{sec:seq:appl}.
 To conclude, we show in Section~\ref{sec:seq:pert} how an additive perturbation acts on the sequence.